Truthear Hexa VS Simgot Supermix 4

 IEM Comparison: Expert & Community Scores Side-by-Side

 Truthear Hexa and Simgot Supermix 4 use 1DD+3BA and 1DD+1BA+1Planar+1PZT driver setups respectively.
 Truthear Hexa costs $80 while Simgot Supermix 4 costs $150.
 Simgot Supermix 4 is $70 more expensive.
-Simgot Supermix 4 holds a slight 0.4-point edge in reviewer scores (6.1 vs 6.5).
+Simgot Supermix 4 holds a clear 0.7-point edge in reviewer scores (6.1 vs 6.9).
 User ratings place Truthear Hexa at 7 and Simgot Supermix 4 at 6.
 Simgot Supermix 4 has significantly better bass with a 2.4-point edge, Simgot Supermix 4 has better mids with a 0.6-point edge, Simgot Supermix 4 has slightly better treble with a 0.3-point edge, Simgot Supermix 4 has significantly better dynamics with a 1-point edge and Truthear Hexa has slightly better soundstage with a 0.3-point edge.

 Insights